 The above are your basic instructions for the first stage.
 (If you think I want you to do something different from what these instructions say, I don't.
 Make sure you follow my instructions.)
 The following "Detailed Instructions" given below are basically just a greatly expanded version of the basic instructions, with "do's and don't's" and so forth.
 As you read the more detailed instructions, just remember that what you are basically being told to do is exactly what I just told you to do.

 Odyssey is a series of directed writing exercises that requires you to do the kind of thinking that is essential for successful philosophy.
 Odyssey requires you to think about whether or not various theses can be logically supported, and really doesn’t require you to personally have an settled opinion on the issue.
 You can use any format you like, so long as you answer the questions and give reasons for your answers, but you don’t have to produce any sort of “polished” or "structured" product at all.
 Stage one asks you to determine whether some particular thesis (which need not be your own opinion) can be logically supported.
 (If you care so passionately about some particular belief that you could not bear to ever say that it is not supported by reasons, you should avoid writing about that belief in this class.)
 Later stages require you to thoughtfully respond to specific questions that I will come up with based on what you wrote before.
-The odyssey thus develops analytical and critical thinking skills through a linked series of writing exercises in which you are asked not "what do you believe?" but "what thesis is best supported by evidence and arguments known to you."
+(Which may, of course, include you changing you mind about anything at all, including your thesis.
+You don't have to change your mind, but you always can change your mind.
+It's your decision) The odyssey thus develops analytical and critical thinking skills through a linked series of writing exercises in which you are asked not "what do you believe?" but "what thesis is best supported by evidence and arguments known to you."
 Real writing is an intellectual process of focusing on and exploring the underlying arguments of a particular issue.
 Thus it is not primarily aimed at producing a "finished" paper but at making progress in more deeply understanding that issue.
 Such progress almost always involves changing your mind again and again about facts, evidence, implications, arguments and (especially) your thesis itself!
 (So don’t pick an issue you couldn’t stand to change your mind about.)
 Stage one requires you to look at both sides of an issue before deciding what thesis is easiest to support.
 Subsequent stages require you to thoughtfully respond to specific questions posed by the instructor.
 Make sure that you respond to the exact question as it is written.
 A paper that thoughtfully discusses why you can’t answer your assigned question can get full credit while a paper that dodges or changes the question will fail.
 This is an exercise in organizing your ideas, and in thinking and rethinking your thesis on the basis of information and reasoning currently available to you.
 Say what you think, not what you think I want to hear, or what you think you're supposed to think.
 Editing or rewriting any previous STAGE will not fulfil any stage, and will get you an F for that stage.
+(Remember you can stick to to your original thesis, or you can change your mind.
+It's completely up to you.)
 Call me if you have problems!.

 Stage 1: Tackle an issue from the list provided separately.
 (Make sure you chose a topic from the list supplied for your class.)
 This stage is graded on responsiveness to the questions actually posed by that topic, on the depth of thinking demonstrated and the logical support offered for your ideas.
 Remember, the way you tackle the issue is to do your prewriting, and then, when you've figured everything out, write a paper explaining all your thoughts.